List of cities in Somalia by population

-This is a list of cities in Somalia by population.
-As of January 2024, the country has an estimated population of 14,243,849 inhabitants.
+Below is a list of districts in Somalia by population.
+As of January 2024, the country has an estimated population of 19,290,783 inhabitants.
 According to the Central Intelligence Agency, the total population count in Somalia is complicated by internal movements of nomads and individuals displaced during the civil war.
 CIA estimates are extrapolated from the Somali national census of February 1975.
 As of 1992, towns are defined as all communities with 5,000 or more persons, as well as any regional or district headquarters, regardless of size.
 There is little reliable statistical information on urbanization in Somalia.
 However, rough estimates have been made indicating a rate of urbanization of 7.2% per annum (2016–10 est.), with many towns quickly growing into cities.

-List of cities in Somalia by populations.
+List of the districts in Somalia

+Due to the lack of reliable and accurate census data in Somalia, the information presented above is merely an estimation provided by the United Nations and other organizations.